10 Days in Japan: Itinerary, What to Do & Where to Go

 Hang out with the deer of Nara-koen (Nara Park)

-Many of Nara’s top attractions—Todai-ji Temple, Kasuga-Taisha Shrine, and Isui-en Garden—lie within Nara Park (Nara-koen), a massive and beautiful green space stretching to the east of the city centre.
+Many of Nara’s top attractions—Todai-ji Temple, Kasuga-Taisha Shrine, and Isui-en Garden—lie within Nara Park (Nara-koen), a massive and beautiful green space stretching to the east of the city center.

 Deer @ Nara Park

-Although the deer are used to human contact and mostly docile, be careful if you decide to feed them as they can get (unintentionally) aggressive when hungry.
+Although the deer are used to human contact and mostly docile, be careful if you decide to feed them; they can get (unintentionally) aggressive when hungry.

 Want to visit Nara without hassle?
 Hop onto one of these hand-picked Nara tours: